bits3dec/Craft-Demo/README.md

         4. **domain**: This contains the domain objects of the service like entity classes (db classes).
     2. **product-registry**: This service registers the list of products subscribed by the customer.
     3. **user-profile-workflow**: This service is responsible for maintaining the workflows like create, update, etc.
-    4. **product-validator**: This service takes the responsibility of validation of user profile.
-This contains business logic of specific workflows. service takes the responsibility of validation of user profile.
+    4. **profile-validator**:  This service is responsible for validation of user profile.
+This contains business logic of the profile validation.